hirura/hrr_rb_relaxed_xml/README.md

 ## Code of Conduct

-Everyone interacting in the HrrRbRelaxedXML project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hirura/hrr_rb_relaxed_xml/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the hrr_rb_relaxed_xml project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hirura/hrr_rb_relaxed_xml/blob/master/CODE_OF_CONDUCT.md).